Death of the Author by Nnedi Okorafor

 On their own these themes would make Death of the Author a vitally important work in its own right, except for the fact that the story of Zelu's life is only one of this book's two narratives.
 As Zelu's fame grows, and Zelu herself faces the fraught task of producing a sequel to Rusted Robots which will satisfy her increasingly impatient fans, Ankara's parallel narrative follows a similar but more extreme version of this same conflict.

 As the three-way crisis between the Humes, the NoBodies, and the Trippers reaches its climax, Ankara eventually realizes that the only way that she can hope to resolve this dispute is to perform an action which demonstrates to all sides of this struggle the simple truth that she asserted in her story's opening scene--the simple truth which, indeed, seems to have driven Zelu to write Ankara's story to begin with.
-This is that, despite the setbacks Ankara and Zelu have experienced, they both have a future that is not defined by their respective pasts.
+This is that, despite the setbacks which both Ankara and Zelu have experienced over their lives, they both have a future worth pursuing.
+Much as how Zelu's story has follows the vibrant life of Rusted Robot's author after her book is published--detailing the personal hardships and joys that unfold as a result of Zelu's literary success--Ankara's story similarly follows the life of Zelu's fictional protagonist as she navigates the worsening conflict between the Humes and the NoBodies.

-Potential criticisms (which actually aren't!)
+Potential criticisms (which actually aren't)

-When Ankara sets out to resolve this war by creating an original work of art, she is seeking to demonstrate to all sides of this conflict the extent to which their ideologies are misguided.
-The novel Ankara hopes to write is built upon past knowledge of human culture which she has gathered during her work as a Hume, and yet it is also stated to be a wholly original creation that has never before existed--proof that the creations of humanity can draw upon the past while also creating something new.
+When Ankara sets out to resolve this war by creating an original work of art, she is seeking to demonstrate to all sides of this conflict the extent to which their ideologies are equally misguided and incomplete.
+The novel Ankara hopes to write is built upon past knowledge of human culture which she has gathered during her work as a Hume, and in this way is an affirmation of her belief that the history and memory of humanity should not be ignored.
+Yet this novel is also a wholly original creation that has never before existed--proof that the automated creations of humanity can draw upon the past while also creating something new that is not constrained by it.
+It's because of this that Ankara hopes that her novel will not only illuminate the failure of the Humes' outlook of uncritically venerating humanity, but also the limitation of the worldview of the NoBodies.
+All the while, because of the originality of her novel, Ankara hopes that the Trippers too will see that their ideology of complete destruction is misguided, because automated life too is capable of creating works of beauty and subtlety that complement those found in nature.

-To borrow the language of the book's title, is Okorafor going to conclude these two stories by asserting that the author of Rusted Robots (metaphorically) died the instant she submitted her work to a publisher, and that the many vital experiences she subsequently had as a result of this work are meaningless?
+To borrow the language of the book's title, is Okorafor going to conclude these two stories by asserting that the author of Rusted Robots (metaphorically) died the instant she submitted her work to a publisher, and that the many vital experiences she had both prior to and after this work was written are irrelevant to understanding this text?
 Alternately, is she going to claim the opposite, and assert that Zelu's fictional protagonist was never truly alive to begin with--that Ankara's quest for meaning and purpose is ultimately rooted in a foolish rejection of the fact that, in a very literal sense, she isn't real?
+Is either of those endings better than its counterpart?

 Concluding Thoughts